DougyShy/Text-Editor-Mod19/Develop/README.md

 ## Installation

-No installation is necessary for this project.
+Any installation should be available via the PWA 'Install' option.
 Dependencies are listed below.

   - express
   - PWA dependencies like webpack and babel for dev